brefphp/bref/docs/runtimes/README.md

 - The "FPM" runtime, to create **web applications**.
 - The "function" runtime, to create **event-driven functions**.

-You can see in the documentation menu how these two runtimes are used to for two different kinds of applications.
+You can see in the documentation menu how these two runtimes are used for two different kinds of applications.

 ### Web apps: `php-74-fpm` and `php-73-fpm`